mercmobily/simpleDeclare/README.md

 You can ee that A's prototype also contains extra methods: `inherited()` and `inheritedAsync()` (which will call `method1()` of the parent) and `instanceOf()` (which checks if an object is the instance of a constructor, _including mixins_ -- more about this later).

-## Simple inheritance from Object with constructor
+## Simple inheritance from Object with initialisation function

 ````Javascript
     var A = declare( null, {